mobilabsolutions/stash-sdk-backend/README.md

 ## Supported PSPs

-At the moment, the Stash!
-Backend supports the following PSPs:
+At the moment, the Stash! backend supports the following PSPs:

 - BSPayone - Credit Cards / SEPA
 - Braintree - PayPal
 - Adyen - Credit Cards / SEPA

-## Structure
+## Project Structure

 This repository contains multiple modules:

-- `payment-ws` - the main service module that contains the Stash!
-Backend domain model, repositories, and API endpoints
+- `payment-ws` - the main service module that contains the Stash! backend domain model, repositories and API endpoints
-- `payment-commons` - the common module that contains the error handling, project validations and common models and data between the `payment-ws` and PSP modules
+- `payment-commons` - contains error handling, project validations and common models and data shared between `payment-ws` and the PSP modules
-- separate modules for every PSP - `payment-adyen`, `payment-braintree` and `payment-bs-one`
+- separate modules for every PSP - `payment-adyen`, `payment-braintree`, `payment-bs-one`
-- `payment-notifications` - the notification service that contains notification domain model, repositories, and webhook endpoints for each PSP
+- `payment-notifications` - the notification service that contains the notification domain model, repositories, and webhook endpoints for each PSP

 ## Requirements

 To build this project, you will need to have at least the following:

-- Preferred IDE
 - JDK 8 or later
 - Maven

 ## Building the project

-The Stash!
-Backend is using `ktlint` formatter.
-You should first format all the files by running the following command from the project root folder:
+The Stash! backend uses the `ktlint` formatter.
+When making changes, you can run this command to auto-format the code:
 ```
 mvn antrun:run@ktlint-format
 ```

-After that, you can build the package simply by running this command:
+After that, you can build the package by running this command:

 ```
 mvn clean install
 ```

-The resulting jar file will be produced in the directory named `target`.

 ## Starting the service locally

 If you want to start only the ws service, you should run `docker-compose up` from the `payment-ws` folder.
-It will start the following services :
+It will start the following services:
 - **PostgreSQL** - listens on port 5432, username:password - `payment:payment`
 - **payment-ws** - listens on port 8080

 If you want to start both the ws service and the notification service, you should run `docker-compose up` from the root folder.
-It will start the following services :
+It will start the following services:
 - **2 PostgreSQL databases**
   - payment db, listens on port 5432, username:password - `payment:payment`
   - notifications db, listens on port 5433, username:password - `notifications:notifications`